KRIM-LP

 KRIM-LP (96.3 FM) is a radio station licensed to serve Payson, Arizona.

 Programming and administration

 The community-oriented station is owned by Payson Council For The Musical Arts Inc. It airs music from the 1950s through the 1990s.
 The station's general manager is Chris Higgins.

-KRIM is an affiliate of the syndicated Pink Floyd program "Floydian Slip."

 The station was assigned the KRIM-LP call letters by the Federal Communications Commission on June 5, 2002.